 Two common methods for trading with trendlines are trendline bounces and trendline breaks.

 When you're looking at a stock chart, be mindful of the short, intermediate, and long term trend.
 If all three are generally trending in the same direction, then you'll have a greater chance of making a profit.

 Swim with the current, not against it!

-In the next lesson we'll discuss another aspect of technical analysis that will aid you in better understanding stock charts.
-Proceed to Lesson 6: Support and Resistance.
+In the next lesson we'll discuss another aspect of technical analysis that will aid you in better understanding stock charts: Support and Resistance.

 Module 4: Stock Charts